joshuagenders/Lupi/Notes.md

+# Remaining MVP
+## Unit tests
+- Rampdown threads
+- Rampdown RPS
+- Min/max threads open workload
+- Test results publishing
+- Number of class instances created

+## Tasks
+- Test with local grafana
+- Test actual examples
+- Ipdate docs and examples as required
+- Publish repo and nuget packages

+## Improve docs
+- What fields are required when
+- Threads controlled separately to throughput
+- Can use threads with think time or throughput
+- Link to examples
+- Graphics

 # Next Features

-# Config validation
+## Config validation
-required fields
+Required fields

-## Unit tests
-rampdown threads
-rampdown rps
-min/max threads open workload
-test results publishing
-number of class instances created

-# Improve docs
-What fields are required when
-threads controlled separately to throughput can use threads with think time or throughput link to examples graphics

-# Refactor thread control - separate concerns
+## Refactor thread control - separate concerns

-# Make console reporter report on bucket average - (10 results at a time)?
+## Make console reporter report on bucket average - (10 results at a time)?

-# Aggregating listener
+## Aggregating listener
  - Aggregate results
    - what are the requirements / use cases here?

-# Returning pass/fail status from tests
+## Returning pass/fail status from tests
- - requires aggregator listener
+ - Requires aggregator listener
- - use exceptions or use Tuple<bool, string>?
+ - Use exceptions or use Tuple<bool, string>?

-# Exit Conditions
+## Exit Conditions
-- requires aggregator listener
+- Requires aggregator listener
-- failure rate/percentage
+- Failure rate/percentage
-- failure count
+- Failure count
-- latency over x average / max in y period
+- Latency over x average / max in y period

-# todo
- - features above
- - more unit testing
- - test with local grafana
- - test actual examples
- - update docs and examples as required
- - review licenses
- - publish repo and nuget packages
+## Other
- - write blog post(s?)
+- Write blog post(s?)

-# Maybe - Docker image
+## Maybe - Docker image
-- create docker compose / container image
+- Create docker compose / container image
-- publish image
+- Publish image

-# Maybe - "Requests" scenario generation
+## Maybe - "Requests" scenario generation
-- browser, browser emulator and http client options
+- Browser, browser emulator and http client options
-- think about how to manage scope and what to support
+- Think about how to manage scope and what to support
-- look at roslyn compilation
+- Look at roslyn compilation
-- look at all jmeter node types + what youd typically use beanshell for
+- Look at all jmeter node types + what youd typically use beanshell for
-- plus what you'd normally write in locust
+- Plus what you'd normally write in locust
-  - things like when to clear/set cookies
+  - Things like when to clear/set cookies
-  - actions to perform on screen
+  - Actions to perform on screen
-- maybe allow js scripts and assertions through puppeteer
+- Maybe allow js scripts and assertions through puppeteer
-- is there a nice page object pattern in yaml? is that taurus 'scenarios'
+- Is there a nice page object pattern in yaml? is that taurus 'scenarios'

-# Maybe - Datasources
+## Maybe - Datasources
 Thread-safe implementations of datasources, making scope access and lifetime obvious
- - http
+- HTTP
 - file
-   - csv
+  - CSV
-   - json
+  - JSON
   - raw line reader
 Parsed and passed into test method

-# Maybe - Gherkin syntax support - requests scenario
+## Maybe - Gherkin syntax support - requests scenario
- - because I can
+- Because I can
- - nuget?
+- Nuget?

 ```gherkin
 Given the default address http://blazedemo.com